*Updated March 2023*

 Another critical thing that is happening during this time is the softening of the plastisol on the lid.
 The plastisol softens enough for the rim of the jar to make a significant imprint on the plastisol, which helps to create that air-tight seal.
 At the end of the heat processing, jars are carefully lifted out and placed on an appropriate surface to sit, untouched, for 24 hours.
 As the jar & contents cool, the vacuum created pulls down on the lid – eventually causing it to appear concave.
 This is when you will sometimes hear that satisfying canning “pop”.
 Not all lids will produce that audible pop, but will still form a proper seal.

 When your lid buckles, it is frustrating, but there is a pretty clear-cut reason for this.
-Buckled lids are always a result of steam (or product, in the case of over-filling) attempting unsuccessfully to escape the jar during the water bath or pressure canning process.
+Buckled lids are always a result of steam (or product, in the case of over-filling) attempting unsuccessfully to escape from the canning jar during the water bath or pressure canning process.
 This is most frequently caused by the lid being held too tightly to the rim of the jar by the ring/band.
 Over-softening the plastisol can also cause this to occur.
 When the plastisol is softer than needed, it will begin to form around the rim of the jar sooner than necessary, making it more difficult for the steam to escape.

 You can avoid buckled lids by following this advice.
 Be aware of when the plastisol on the lid is touching the rim of the jar.
 Do NOT overtighten your rings/lids.
 Lids/rings only need to be fingertip tight.
 If bands are too tight, air cannot vent during processing and lids will buckle; if bands are too loose, the vacuum will be low and seals may fail now or later.
 The plastisol needs to be in contact with the rim of the jar and the ring only needs to be finger-tip tight.
+This has become especially noticeable when using Superb Canning Lids.
+The plastisol on these lids seems to present in a greater amount, so if the lid is too tight, it becomes almost impossible for the steam to escape and will cause buckling.

-After many years of research, it was determined that preheating Ball and Kerr lids are no longer necessary.
+After many years of research, it was determined that preheating Ball and Kerr canning lids are no longer necessary.
 The sealing compound used performs equally well at room temperature as it does pre-heated in simmering water.
 For many years canners were instructed to pre-heat lids before using.
 Now, you can save yourself a step!
 Don’t worry about pre-heating those lids, as it is no longer necessary.

 There are a variety of reasons your lid doesn’t seal, pop, or a become concave.
 Let’s break them down.